-Information Technology (IT) governance standing committees have been established for each major area of technology (e.g. academic, administrative, infrastructure).
+Information Technology (IT) governance committees have been established for each major area of technology (e.g. academic, administrative, infrastructure).
 These governance committees influence CSUN’s information technology strategy and priorities for technology initiatives.
-They provide advice on means to improve services, to identify emerging technology needs, and to plan for new technologies.
+They provide advice on methods to improve services, identify emerging technology needs, enhance teaching and learning, and plan for new technologies.

-- brings together individuals with responsibility for both enterprise and local technology in forums to discuss how best to manage these services, and
+- Brings together individuals with responsibility for supporting campus technologies in collaborative forums to discuss how best to manage these services, and

-- helps the IT division anticipate new needs and priorities by engaging leaders from around the University in regular conversations about their future needs.
+- Helps the IT division and college technical staff anticipate new needs and priorities by engaging leaders from around the University in regular conversations about their future needs.

-The IT governance committees described below serve to advise the Executive Technology Steering Committee and to ensure collaboration with the Vice President of Information Technology.
-The ETSC provides overall guidance and direction of the other committees, is advisory to the President and thus links IT governance to the President’s Cabinet.
+The IT governance committees described below serve to advise the Executive Technology Steering Committee (ETSC) which is led by the Vice President of Information Technology.
+The ETSC provides overall guidance and direction for the other committees, is advisory to the President and thus links IT governance to the President’s Cabinet.

-In addition to the governance structure, the University will continue to utilize ad-hoc technology working groups as the needs of the University shift.
-Examples of current ad-hoc working groups are Desktop Administrative Services Committee, Classroom Technology Committee, SOLAR Leads, Accessibility and myNorthridge Student Portal Committee.
+In addition to the IT governance structure, the University will continue to utilize ad-hoc technology working groups as the needs of the University shift.
+Examples of current ad-hoc working groups are Computer and Mobile Devices Committee, Classroom Technology Committee, SOLAR Leads, and ADA Accessibility.

 The Vice President for Information Technology/CIO will review the need for such communities of technology focus each year and make recommendations to the ETSC regarding any changes to their composition.